peetrike/scripts/Send-PasswordNotification/README.md

   - `{0}` is replaced with user account name.
   - `{1}` is replaced with number of days that are remaining.

+### ReportFile

+The `reportfile` element allows to specify report file path.
+If the element is empty, not reporting occurs.
+When element has file path, that file is used to export mail sending events as .CSV file.
+Every row in report file has following columns defined:

+- Date - date when e-mail sending was tried, in sortable format
+- User - user name to be notified
+- Mail - e-mail address used to send notification
+- Days - number of days before expiration, used in notification
+- MailSent - boolean status of sending e-mail
+- ErrorMessage - in case of failure, the Send-MailMessage exception message content.

 ## Running script

 ### Running with configuration file that has default name